 By Rick Steves

-Many families enjoy this great budget option year after year.
+Many families enjoy this great budget option.
 They trade houses (sometimes cars, too — but most draw the line at pets) with someone at the destination of their choice.
 People who've tried house swapping rave about the range of places they've enjoyed for free, and about the graciousness and generosity of their swap-mates.
 Good places to start are HomeExchange, HomeLink, and Intervac Home Exchange.

-Once you've found a potential host, expect to be in fairly close contact with them as you finalize the swap.
+Once you've found a potential host, expect to be in close contact as you finalize the swap.
 Be very clear about your expectations, agree on how you'll handle worst-case scenarios, and get the details pinned down before you leave.
-Be triple-sure about where to find the key and how to open the door, find out beforehand how to get to the nearest grocery store, make sure your host family leaves instructions for operating the appliances, make arrangements in advance for phone and Internet charges, and ask about any peculiarities with the car you'll be driving.
+Know where to find the key and how to open the door, find out beforehand how to get to the nearest grocery store, make sure your host family leaves instructions for operating the appliances, be sure you have needed passwords (for Wi-Fi, smart TVs, etc.), and ask about any peculiarities with the car you'll be driving.
 Veteran house swappers report that by the time these logistics are all worked out, it usually feels less like you'll be swapping with strangers, and more like you've made a new, conveniently located friend.

 If you're not up for offering up your own place, look into house sitting, which offers many of the same upsides (and downsides).
 MindMyHouse and TrustedHousesitters have plenty of listings in Europe but may require pet sitting as well.